 For seniors with joint pain or limited mobility, swimming is by far one of the best exercise options available.

-- Even if you are significantly overweight, you may be able to do more when you are in the water than on dry land.
+- Even if you’re significantly overweight, you may be able to do more when you’re in the water than on dry land.

 3. Tennis, Squash, or Racquetball

-Check out indoor leagues at your local recreational center.
+- Check out indoor leagues at your local recreational center.

 4. Senior Fitness Programs